 A defined contribution plan will include contributions to an investment account made by both employee and employer over several years of employment.
 Other retirement accounts such as stock ownership plans, 401(k) plans and 403(b) plans are commonly used defined contribution plans and require a QDRO for distribution to a non-participant.

-Awarding Retirement Funds in a Divorce
+How Are Retirement Funds Paid Out in a Divorce?

 A spouse who receives an award of retirement funds pursuant to a QDRO can only receive those funds according to the rules of the retirement plan.
 For example, if the participant spouse may only collect his or her retirement funds at normal retirement age, the non-participant will also receive his or her award at that time.
 Retirement funds, subject to a plan's rules, may be awarded by an immediate lump sum payment, monthly payments to begin immediately or upon a certain future date, or a combination thereof.